Deterministic evolution of gauge fields through a singularity: Extension to non-Abelian gauge fields under a one-dimensional ansatz

-\paragraph{Gauge-fixing the Gauss constraints.} A non-abelian model with a gauge group $SU(N)$ has $N^2-1$ non-zero Gauss constraints.
+A non-Abelian model with a gauge group $SU(N)$ has $N^2-1$ nonzero Gauss constraints.
 However, under the one-dimensional \textit{ansatz}, not all of these constraints are independent.
-In the case of the groups we are interested in, namely $SU(2)$ and $SU(3)$, it is found that there are only two (out of three) linearly independent Gauss constraint for $SU(2)$, and six (out of eight) linearly independent Gauss constraints for $SU(3)$.
+In the case of the groups we are interested in, namely $SU(2)$ and $SU(3)$, it is found that there are only two (out of three) linearly independent Gauss constraints for $SU(2)$, and six (out of eight) linearly independent Gauss constraints for $SU(3)$.
 This observation is consistent with the number of Casimir operators of these groups: $SU(2)$ has one Casimir, whereas $SU(3)$ has two.
 The Casimir operators represent the number of free parameters used to label the group representations, while the remaining parameters are determined by the choice of gauge for the independent Gauss constraints.